ericproffitt/TopicModelsVB.jl/README.md

 fixcorp!(corp; kwargs...)
 ```

-Padding a corpus before fixing it will ensure that any documents which contain lex or userkeys not in the lex or user dictionaries are not removed.
-Instead, generic lex and userkeys will be added as necessary to the lex and user dictionaries (resp.).
+Padding a corpus before fixing it will ensure that any documents which contain lex or user keys not in the lex or user dictionaries are not removed.
+Instead, generic lex and user keys will be added as necessary to the lex and user dictionaries (resp.).

 **Important:** A corpus is only a container for documents.